tito-arch/BABC-2/content/posts/unlocking-the-power-of-solana-token-a-must-read-for-investors.md

 **_uh-oh!_ Still didn't get it?**

-Look at it this way, blockchain platforms, and an apps store like Google & App store have some similarities.
+Look at it this way, blockchain platforms, and an apps store like GooglePlay & App store have some similarities.

 _They provide a marketplace for people to discover apps_ but blockchain platforms rely on decentralized and use consensus mechanisms to verify transactions and data and are uncensored by a single entity like Google or Apple.